 The trivia items below may give away important plot points.

-During the Jewish ghetto liquidation scene, a Jewish boy being dragged by two SS soldiers is shot and killed by a third SS man as the SS soldiers walk towards him.
-What follows is a heated exchange between the two SS soldiers.
+During the Jewish ghetto liquidation scene, a Jewish boy being dragged by two S.S. soldiers is shot and killed by a third S.S. man as the other soldiers walk towards him.
+What follows is a heated exchange between the two S.S. soldiers.
 In the subtitles of the DVD version, it is possible to see exactly what is being said in the original German.
 The text translates as: "Just what did you think you were shooting at, are you crazy?
 With this rifle you could have shot me!
 You came that close to shooting me!"
-The second soldier then mumbles something unintelligible and then the original barks: "What do we call excuses here?
+The second soldier then says something that includes "Entschuldigung", which is "excuse me" in German.
+The NCO then responds with, "What do we call excuses here?
 You are certainly crazy!"
-Thus, the translation sheds light that the SS soldier was not concerned that the Jewish boy had just been murdered, but rather that the SS soldier was in the line of fire.
+Thus, the translation sheds light that the S.S. soldier was not concerned that the Jewish boy had just been murdered, but rather that he was in the line of fire.

-According to Czech filmmaker Juraj Herz, the scene where a group of women confuse a shower for a gas chamber was taken direct from his own The Night Overtake Me (1986) shot for shot.
-Herz wanted to sue but he couldn't come up with the money to fund it.
+According to Czech filmmaker Juraj Herz, the scene where a group of women confuse a shower for a gas chamber was taken direct from his own Zastihla me noc (1986) shot for shot.
+Herz wanted to sue, but he couldn't come up with the money to fund it.